Blog · By The Packaging Vista Team · June 20, 2026

 Cosmetic Label Requirements: What Must Be on Beauty Packaging

 Cosmetics are regulated, and your label is where most of the rules are enforced.
-Designing a beauty box means leaving room for required information and laying it out legibly.
-This article goes deeper on labeling than our main cosmetic packaging guide, so nothing required gets crowded out at the design stage.
+Designing a beauty box means leaving room for required information and laying it out legibly, because a noncompliant label can mean recalls, fines, or pulled listings.
+This article goes deeper on cosmetic label requirements than our main cosmetic packaging guide, so nothing required gets crowded out at the design stage.
+Cosmetic labels are federally regulated – see the FDA cosmetics labeling rules for the authoritative source.

 Who regulates cosmetic labels?